By the end of this section, you will be able to:

 I walk down another street.

 Two types of therapy are psychotherapy and biomedical therapy.
-Both types of treatment help people with psychological disorders, such as depression, anxiety, and schizophrenia.
+Both types of treatment help people with mental health issues, such as depression, anxiety, and schizophrenia.
 Psychotherapy is a psychological treatment that employs various methods to help someone overcome personal problems, or to attain personal growth.
-In modern practice, it has evolved ino what is known as psychodynamic therapy, which will be discussed later.
+In modern practice, it has evolved into what is known as psychodynamic therapy, which will be discussed later.
 Biomedical therapy involves medication and/or medical procedures to treat psychological disorders.
 First, we will explore the various psychotherapeutic orientations outlined in Table 16.1 (many of these orientations were discussed in the Introduction chapter).

 |Play therapy||Psychoanalytical therapy wherein interaction with toys is used instead of talk; used in child therapy||Patient (child) acts out family scenes with dolls|